Heavy Haul and Oversized Trucking Logo

 How to Transport a Double Wide Mobile Home

 A double wide mobile home is moved in two shipments.
-This means you’ll either need 2 trucks or to make 2 trips.
+This means you’ll either need twotrucks or to make two trips.

-Just like with a single wide mobile home, double wides can be towed or trailered.
+Just like with a single wide mobile home, a double wide can be towed or trailered.
 The method of moving you use depends on the distance you are transporting the home.
 Towing might work if the move is less than 100 miles; trailering is recommended for longer hauls.

-A triple wide mobile home will require 3 trucks or 3 trips to move.
+A triple wide mobile home will require three trucks or three trips to move.
 Just like with other mobile home sizes, towing each piece might work for a short move.
 Trailering each piece is recommended for a long move.

-Heavy Haul and Oversized is prepared to handle the legwork when you’re shipping a mobile home.
-Regardless of whether you’re moving a single wide in one trip or a mult-wide in several trips, we’re ready to be your strategic partner.
-Let us handle the heavy lifting and logistics like:
+Regardless of whether you’re moving a single wide in one trip or a mult-wide in several trips, we’re ready to help you find the right services.

 • Determining load and lane widths